AmaanSayyad/APT-Casino-Movement/liquidity.md

 ### What We Have Now (Test Phase)
 - **Artificial Balance Manager**: Local state management with Redux
 - **Simulated Winnings**: Frontend-only balance updates
-- **No Real Liquidity**: Users play with their own APT, but winnings are just numbers
+- **No Real Liquidity**: Users play with their own MOVE, but winnings are just numbers

 ### Problems with Current System
 - No actual casino treasury
-- Winnings are not real APT
+- Winnings are not real MOVE
 - No house edge implementation
 - No revenue generation mechanism
 - Users can't withdraw real winnings